 - Optional step: For pockets of gooey cookie butter, freeze small quarter teaspoon sized scoops of cookie butter spread on a lined baking sheet about 20-30 minutes before baking the cookies.
 Preheat the oven to 350 F and line two large baking sheets with parchment paper.

-- Whisk the flour, baking powder and salt together.
+- Whisk the flour, baking soda and salt together.